 To figure out your total profitability, you need to understand both gross profit and net profit.

-Let’s say you own a flower shop.
-You bring in $25,000 of revenue in April, but your costs of goods sold (i.e. wholesale flowers) amount to $10,000.
+Gross profit is the difference between your income and the total cost of goods sold.
+For example, let’s say you own a flower shop.
+You bring in $25,000 in revenue in April, but your cost of goods sold (i.e. wholesale flowers) amounts to $10,000.
 Your gross profit would be $15,000.

 Revenue – Cost of Goods Sold (COGS) = Gross Profit